-1. The 'String of beads sign' is virtually diagnostic of : Small bowel obstruction 2.
-Wilkie's syndrome is also known as : Superior mesentric artery compression syndrome 3.
-Raspberry thorning of intestine is seen in : Crohn's disease 4.
-Clumping of Barium (Flocculation) is found in : Small intestine malabsorption 5.
-Claw sign in abdominal X-ray is seen in : Intussusception 6.
-'Triple Bubble' sign is seen in : Jejunal atresia 7.
-'String Sign' of Kantor is found in : Crohn's Disease, TB 8.
-Other signs seen in Ileocaecal junction tuberculosis are : Inverted umbrella sign (broad base triangular appearance of ileocaecal valve with base towards caecum Sterline's sign (lack of retention of barium in inflamed segment of ileum, caecum and ascending colon) String sign (persistent narrow stream of barium indicating stenosis) Note.
-Sterline's sign & string sign are 0 Skin lesions are found in aiso seen in Cronn's disease 7.
-10 'Dogo Thorn' ulcore are found in • Crohn's Disease 10.
-Rose-Thom ulcers are found in • Cronin's Disease
+1. The 'String of beads sign' is virtually diagnostic of : Small bowel obstruction syndrome

+2. Wilkie's syndrome is also known as : Superior mesentric artery compression

+3. Raspberry thorning of intestine is seen in : Crohn's disease

+4. Clumping of Barium (Flocculation) is found in : Small intestine malabsorption

+5. Claw sign in abdominal X-ray is seen in : Intussusception

+6. 'Triple Bubble' sign is seen in : Jejunal atresia

+7. 'String Sign' of Kantor is found in : Crohn's Disease, TB

+8. Other signs seen in Ileocaecal junction tuberculosis are : Inverted umbrella sign (broad base triangular appearance of ileocaecal valve with base towards caecum Sterline's sign (lack of retention of barium in inflamed segment of ileum, barium indicating stenosis)

+: caecum and ascending colon)

+String sign (persistent narrow stream of

+Note.
+Sterline's sign & string sign are

+also seen in Crohn's disease

+9. Skip lesions are found in10.
+'Rose-Thorn' ulcers are found in11.
+Crohn's Disease12.
+Crohn's Disease

-- 11. The presence of more than 2 air fluid levels in bowel measuring more than 2.5 cm in diameter is abnormal - 12.
-Hereditary pancreatitis is
+11. The presence of more than 2 air fluid levels in bowel measuring more than 2.5 cm in diameter is abnormal

+12. Hereditary pancreatitis is : Autosomal dominant

-- Autosomal dominant - 13.
-In generalized gaseous abdominal distention the left lateral decubitus view helps to differentiate between large bowel obstruction and paralytic ileus by evaluating gas in the rectum - 14.
-Features of Crohn's disease causing bowel separation are mesenteric disease, creeping fat, lymphadenopathy and bowel wall thickening. - 15.
-Barium signs of Intussusceptions include claw sign and coiled spring appearance
+13. In generalized gaseous abdominal distention the left lateral decubitus view helps to differentiate between large bowel obstruction and paralytic ileus by evaluating gas in the rectum

+14. Features of Crohn's disease causing bowel separation are mesenteric disease, creeping fat, lymphadenopathy and bowel wall thickening.

+15. Barium signs of Intussusceptions include claw sign and coiled spring appearance